getodk/docs/docs/entity-cheat-sheet.rst

 Entity Cheat Sheet
 =================================

-This page provides a quick reference for how to design :doc:`XLSForm </tutorial-first-form/>` for ODK that use, create, and update Entities.
+This page provides a quick reference for how to design forms in :doc:`XLSForm </tutorial-first-form/>` for ODK that use, create, and update Entities.

 Creating and Updating Entity Data
 ---------------------------------

-When you are designing your form, you can add extra information to that form that tells ODK how to use that submission data to create or update an entity.
-There are two places to make changes in your form: the ``survey`` sheet and the ``entities`` sheet.
+When you are designing your form, you can specify how transform submissions into entities.
+(Learn more about entities :doc:`here </entities-intro/>`.)

+To make a form that creates or updates entities, there are two places to make changes in your form: the ``survey`` sheet and the ``entities`` sheet.

 Survey Sheet